YunoHost/doc/build_system.md

 # Or just
 $ git merge unstable

-# What is the current version number in test ?
+# What is the current version number in test?
 $ dpkg-parsechangelog | grep "^Version" | cut -d ' ' -f 2
 # Or just
 $ head debian/changelog